Charles Manners (bass): Carl Rosa and Covent Garden

 In June 1887, Manners signed a two-year contract with the Carl Rosa Opera Company as a principal bass, making his début as King Henry in Lohengrin.
 His early roles for the company included Peter the Great in Meyerbeer's L'étoile du nord, the King of Spain in Maritana, Pietro in Auber's Masaniello, and Bertram in Robert the Devil.
 His later roles included Mephistopheles in Faust, and Cardina Brogni in La Juive.
-A fellow member of the company was the Cornish soprano Fanny Moody, whom Manners married three years later.
+A fellow member of the company was the Cornish soprano Fanny Moody, whom Manners married at St George's, Hanover Square on 5 July 1890.
 When not touring in opera, Manners took part in concerts in London and the provinces, gaining favourable reviews.
 He was one of three singers invited to tour with Sims Reeves in Reeves's farewell series of concerts.

 In October 1890 Manners joined the Covent Garden company, making his debut in Roberto il Diavolo.
 "The English basso-profondo, Mr. Charles Manners, sang with grand effect the music allotted to Bertram, and his acting was powerfully impressive."
 For the same management, this time at the Olympic Theatre, he appeared as King Henry in Wagner's Lohengrin (given in Italian: his role was billed as "Enrico l'Ucellatore") with Emma Albani as Elsa; and as Gremin in the British première of Eugene Onegin conducted by Henry Wood, with Fanny Moody as Tatiana.

 In 1893 he made his New York début, and on his return he and Moody signed to appear with Augustus Harris's opera company.
 Among other roles, Manners played Devilshoof in The Bohemian Girl at the Theatre Royal, Drury Lane with Moody as Arline.
 In 1896–97 he made a successful and remunerative tour of South Africa with Moody.
 When they returned to England in 1898, they formed the Moody-Manners Company.